-All key personnel must have current GCP training documentation in place that meets International Conference on Harmonisation (ICH) E6 standards prior to study initiation and every three years thereafter (or sooner depending on institutional requirements).
-New clinical research site personnel (hired after study initiation) must have current GCP training documentation in place prior to conducting study-related procedures.
-The NIAID DLP offers GCP training modules.
+All key personnel must receive GCP training that meets International Conference on Harmonisation (ICH) E6 standards prior to study initiation and every three years thereafter.
+New clinical research site personnel (hired after study initiation) must receive GCP training within 90 days of assignment to the study project or prior to functioning without direct supervision.
+One course that may be completed is located online at NIH GCP learning center.